The words Trump had to hear: Investigations, Biden, Clinton

 “Many senators, particularly from the Republican side,” called and talked to the president, he said.
 Senate Majority Leader Mitch McConnell and Sens.
 Jim Inhofe of Oklahoma and Rob Portman of Ohio and were among them.

-Kent also raised concerns about the Trump administration’s firing of Ukraine Ambassador Marie Yovanovitch and Giuliani’s “campaign of lies” against the veteran diplomat.
+Trump has insisted it was a “perfect” call with Zelenskiy, and he tweeted Thursday that Americans should just “Read the Transcript.”

+House Speaker Nancy Pelosi used that as an opportunity to tweet excerpts from the call, including the part where Trump asks Ukraine for “a favor.”

-Kent, Yovanovitch and Taylor are expected to appear in the upcoming public hearings.
+Next week, Kent, Yovanovitch and Taylor are expected to appear in the public hearings.

-First to testify next Wednesday will be Taylor, still the top diplomat in Ukraine, who relayed in his closed-door session his understanding that there was a blatant quid pro quo, with Trump holding up military aid to Ukraine, a U.S. ally facing threats from its giant neighbor Russia.
+First to testify, on Wednesday, will be Taylor, still the top diplomat in Ukraine, who relayed in his closed-door session his understanding that there was a blatant quid pro quo, with Trump holding up military aid to Ukraine, a U.S. ally facing threats from its giant neighbor Russia.

 Kent testified that Trump initially did not want to sign a congratulatory letter to Zelenskiy on his election in May.